 Long before French explorer Samuel de Champlain arrived in what is now Ottawa in the early 1600s, Indigenous Peoples had been living, meeting and trading in the area for thousands of years.
 The Algonquins named the region “Odawa” which means “traders”—the word from which Ottawa is derived.
 And Indigenous Peoples even taught the Europeans vital skills such as how to navigate the mighty Ottawa River, survive the cold winter season and use maple sap.
-Explore these and other fascinating stories about Canada’s Indigenous Peoples in the many attractions, tours and events in Canada’s capital.
+Explore these and other fascinating stories about Indigenous Peoples of Canada in the many attractions, tours and events in Canada’s capital.

 Canadian Museum of History

-Canada’s most visited museum, the Canadian Museum of History, is located just across the majestic Ottawa River in Gatineau, Quebec.
+Canada’s most visited museum, the Canadian Museum of History, is located just across the majestic Ottawa River in Gatineau, Québec.
 The beautiful undulated structure, designed by Indigenous architect Douglas Cardinal, features countless symbols that reflect Canada’s landscape.

 The museum’s Grand Hall is home to the world’s largest indoor collection of totem poles (as well as spectacular views of Parliament Hill and the Ottawa River).
 Look up at the domed ceiling at the end of the hall to see Morning Star, a painting by Alex Janvier.
 Known as one of Canada’s great Indigenous artists, Janvier was a member of what was called the Professional Native Indian Artists Incorporation (commonly referred to as the “Indian Group of Seven”).